jasonstolaruk/CurryMUD/README.md

 * Smell and taste.
 Listen.
 * Eating foods and drinking liquids.
 Digestion.
 * Durational effects that can be paused and resumed.
+* Upon death, PCs may have a limited amount of time to exist in the virtual world as a spirit.

 I am still in the initial stage of developing basic commands.
 There is very little content in the virtual world.